Configuring webMethods.io MFT Settings

 3. Servers

-For example, if user A accesses port 10 and uploads a file in a VFS MN, then webMethods.io MFT checks if the encryption or decryption key is available for user A. If no key is available at the user level, then webMethods.io MFT checks for the folder settings for a key.
-If no key is present at the VFS level, then webMethods.io MFT checks the server level settings for the key.
+For example, if user A accesses port 10 and uploads a file in VFS TestFolder123, then webMethods.io MFT checks if the encryption or decryption key is available for user A. If no key is available at the virtual folder level, then webMethods.io MFT checks for the user settings for the key.
+If no key is present at the user settings level, then webMethods.io MFT checks the server level settings for the key.
+If no key is present at the server level settings, then files are not encrypted or decrypted during upload or download.

 Field Description